 THE BRICK

 A young and successful executive was traveling down a neighborhood street, going a bit too fast in his new Jaguar.
-He was watching for kids darting out from between parked cars and slowed down
+He was watching for kids darting out from between parked cars and slowed down when he thought he saw something.

 As his car passed, no children appeared.
 Instead, a brick smashed into the Jag's side door!